carnegierobotics/multisense_viewer/README.md

 $ make -j12 # j-parallell jobs (Same number as cores on your cpu for faster compile)
 ```

+In your build folder there is a executable called Multisense-viewer.
+Launch this to start the application.
+To be able to use the auto connect feature, launch with root/admin privileges.

 ### Windows
 ## Folder structure